tetratelabs/wazero/README.md

 	// Decode the binary as WebAssembly module. mod, _ := wazero.DecodeModuleBinary(source)

-	// Initialize the execution environment called "store" with Interpreter-based engine. store := wazero.NewStore()

-	// Instantiate the module, which returns its exported functions functions, _ := store.Instantiate(mod)
+	// Instantiate the module with a Wasm Interpreter, to return its exported functions functions, _ := wazero.NewStore().Instantiate(mod)

 	// Get the factorial function
 	fac, _ := functions.GetFunctionI64Return("fac")